skupperproject/benchdog/README.md

 ## Overview

 Each benchmark has a server container and a client container.
-All tests run with a single server instance.
+All tests run with a single client and a single server.
 The number of client connections and target throughput can be configured.
 The default is a set with 10 connections, 100 connections, and 500 connections, with each connection running 100 operations per second.

 Sample output: